jailakwale/thefork_challenge/README.md

 Goto the project and right click --> Properties --> Java compiler

-*Execute* - Right click on testng.xml and Run As TestNG suite
+*EXECUTE* - Right click on testng.xml and Run As TestNG suite